 FedEx today: A fleet transformed

 When FedEx saw the results of its prototype hybrids, it envisioned the possibility of rolling out hybrids across its entire fleet.
 But as an emerging technology, hybrids were more expensive than either partner anticipated.
-Instead, says our project manager Jason Mathers, FedEx has achieved something more fundamental: “FedEx has become much more sophisticated about managing its entire fleet to reduce emissions,” he says.
+Instead, says EDF project manager Jason Mathers, FedEx has achieved something more fundamental: “FedEx has become much more sophisticated about managing its entire fleet to reduce emissions,” he says.

 The company has set a goal of improving the efficiency of its entire fleet 20% by 2020.
-To achieve this, FedEx optimizes routes and uses smaller, more fuel efficient “sprinter” vans.
+To achieve this, FedEx optimizes routes and uses smaller, more fuel-efficient “sprinter” vans.
 Its couriers in New York City and London's West End deliver many of their packages on foot and by bicycle.
 And the company continues to push the technology envelope with compressed natural gas vehicles in Italy, all-electric vehicles in Paris, and biodiesel trucks in Washington.
 D.C.